robwillup/retros/README.md

 You can download the latest binary from [releases](https://github.com/robwillup/rosy/releases) or use one of the commands below:

-> For Windows, you may need to download use the command below.
+> For Windows, you may need to download using the command below.
 When downloading from
 > the browser, Windows Defender removed it as a virus.

 ### Linux